Skip to content

 Public Keys Only supported types.

-ASN.1 Integer Supports Int, UInt, Long, ULong and BigInteger.
+ASN.1 Integer Supports Int, UInt, Long, ULong, and BigInteger and custom varint Asn1Integer.

 ASN.1 Time Maps from/to kotlinx-datetime Instant.
-Automatic choice of GENERALIZED and UTC time
+Automatic choice of GENERALIZED and UTC time.

 ASN.1 String All types supported, with little to no validation, however.